 A guided tour will teach you about the history of the Maya, their way of life, and the purpose of each structure.
 Admire the Mayan hieroglyphic inscriptions, and the view from the top of the Nohoch Mul pyramid, the tallest on the Yucatan Peninsula.

-On Cozumel, visit the impressive archeological site of San Gervasio, a sacred place for ancient Mayan pilgrimages where it’s believed that Ixchel, the goddess of fertility, was worshipped.
+On Cozumel, visit the impressive archeological site of San Gervasio, a sacred place for ancient Mayan pilgrimages where it’s believed that Ixchel, the goddess of fertility, was worshiped.
 San Gervasio was also an administrative center for the Maya, the various temples linked by white stone roads called sacbés.
 Today, it’s a UNESCO World Heritage Site.

 Chocolate